AdobeDocs/experience-manager-cloud-manager.en/help/overview/user-journey.md

 As a new customer, you will be onboarded to [!UICONTROL Cloud Manager] as part of the onboarding process to Adobe Managed Services.

-As part of the onboarding process, you will receive a welcome email that includes:
+As part of the onboarding process, you receive a welcome email that includes:

 * The URL to access [!UICONTROL Cloud Manager]
 * Instructions to login to [!UICONTROL Experience Cloud]